tendermint/tendermint/docs/architecture/adr-006-trust-metric.md

 Instead, having shorter intervals, but keeping a history of interval values, will give our metric the flexibility needed in order to keep the network stable, while also making it resilient against a strategic malicious node in the Tendermint peer-to-peer network.
 Also, the metric can access trust data over a rather long period of time while not greatly increasing its history size by aggregating older history values over a larger number of intervals, and at the same time, maintain great precision for the recent intervals.
 This approach is referred to as fading memories, and closely resembles the way human beings remember their experiences.
 The trade-off to using history data is that the interval values should be preserved in-between executions of the node.

+### References

+S. Mudhakar, L. Xiong, and L. Liu, “TrustGuard: Countering Vulnerabilities in Reputation Management for Decentralized Overlay Networks,” in *Proceedings of the 14th international conference on World Wide Web, pp. 422-431*, May 2005.

-## Scope
+## Decision

-The proposed trust metric will be implemented as a Go programming language object that will allow a developer to inform the object of all good and bad events relevant to the trust object instantiation, and at any time, the metric can be queried for the current trust ranking.
-Methods will be provided for storing trust metric history data that is required across instantiations.
+The proposed trust metric will allow a developer to inform the trust metric store of all good and bad events relevant to a peer's behavior, and at any time, the metric can be queried for a peer's current trust ranking.

-## Detailed Design

-This section will cover the process being considered for calculating the trust ranking and the interface for the trust metric.
+The three subsections below will cover the process being considered for calculating the trust ranking, the concept of the trust metric store, and the interface for the trust metric.

 ### Proposed Process